-This Saturday is Open That Bottle Night.
-The point of this wine movement around the world is that we shouldn’t save our ‘good’ wines for a special occasion – that we should enjoy them when they’re still drinking well.
+Saturday, 24 February, is Open That Bottle Night.
+Celebrated on the last Saturday in February each year, the point of this wine movement around the world is that we shouldn’t save our ‘good’ wines for a special occasion – that we should enjoy them when they’re still drinking well.

 How many times have we all said ‘we can’t open that tonight, it’s too good – we need to save it’, or ‘we’ve put that away for a special occasion’… Has that occasion ever come?

 So why not make an occasion!
 Gather your friends or family for a lovely dinner get together, and open that bottle.
 Make some special memories, and the wine will be enjoyed all the more for it!

 Open That Bottle Night was started by Dorothy J. Gaiter and John Brecher in around 2000.
 Dorothy and John were wine writers and journalists at The Wall Street Journal at the time.
 They wanted to encourage readers to open a significant bottle and share their stories.

 “It was clear that, indeed, everyone—whether they had one bottle in the house or an entire collection—had that one wine that was always too special to open.
 You know how it is: Oh, let’s save this for a special occasion; and then no occasion is special enough; and the bottle just sits there, dying.
 As one OTBN celebrant once put it, these are wines that people are literally loving to death.

 There’s sentiment and romance out there—much more than you might think from reading the daily news—and we think OTBN taps into that.
 In addition, there is just so much cant and snootiness surrounding wine.
 OTBN gives people a license to enjoy a bottle of wine for what it really is: an enjoyable, tasty beverage with some really good memories attached to it.”

 Allister is looking to compare the 2008 Neil Ashmead Grand Tourer Shiraz with the current release, 2022, this year: